pry/pry/README.markdown

 _attach an irb-like session to any object at runtime_

 Pry is a simple Ruby REPL (Read-Eval-Print-Loop) that specializes in the interactive manipulation of objects during the running of a program.

+In some sense it is the opposite of IRB in that you bring a REPL session to your code (with Pry) instead of bringing your code to a REPL session (as with IRB).

 It is not based on the IRB codebase, and implements some unique REPL commands such as `show_method` and `show_doc`

+Pry is also fairly flexible and allows significant user customization.
+It is trivial to set it to read from any object that has a `readline` method and write to any object that has a `puts` method - many other aspects of Pry are also configurable.

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)